FuncPoison: Poisoning Function Library to Hijack Multi-agent Autonomous Driving Systems: Preliminaries

 The Reasoning Agent then integrates both outputs to generate a \textit{Reasoning Result}, which is finally passed to the Planning Agent to produce the final \textit{Planning Result}.

 This modular pipeline enables decomposed reasoning but also creates a critical vulnerability: all downstream decisions depend on the correctness of the initial Function Call.
-A single malicious function in the library can compromise the Perception Result, mislead Memory and Reasoning Agents, and ultimately hijack the system’s driving decision—forming a cascade of failures exploitable by our proposed \textsc{FuncPoison} attack.
+A single malicious function in the library can compromise the Perception Result, mislead Memory and Reasoning Agents, and ultimately hijack the system’s driving decision.